NC Teach English (9-12)

-In order to be eligible to teach English (9-12) or Language Arts (6-9) on a Lateral Entry license and be eligible for NC TEACH, you will need:
+In order to be eligible to teach English (9-12) or Language Arts (6-9) on a Residency License and be eligible for NC TEACH, you will need:

 - A Bachelor’s degree from a regionally accredited